tebowy/privacyguides.org/docs/ios/overview.md

 Background App Refresh allows your apps to refresh their content while you're not using them.
 This may cause them to make unwanted connections.

-Background App Refresh :material-chevron-right: Background App Refresh :material-chevron-right: Off
+Background App Refresh :material-chevron-right: Background App Refresh :material-chevron-right:

 |                       | Background App Refresh |                  |
 | :-------------------- | :--------------------: | ---------------: |